cavidsuleyman/Help.az-hospital-project/README.md

 # helpUS-hospital-project

->I have developed a program that automatically shows the statistics of the countries participating in the World Cup.
-Here, the participating countries can play with each other, score goals, give teams 3, 1 and 0 points in the "Points Table".
->I use here HTML, CSS, Javascript parameters and React parameters( useState, useRef, useEffect, useReducer, Context)
+>I have developed a Hospital website.
+I created this project with React and AntDesign.
+It is full responsive.
+There are many pages here:
+  1. Home Page
+  2. About Page
+  3. Service Page
+  4. Contact Page
+  5. Reservation
+  6. Career Page
+  7. Error Page

 ## ## RULES OF USE

 > **STEP-1:** `https://github.com/cavidsuleyman/Football-Game-ScoreBoard-System.git` <br/>
-> **STEP-2:**  enter the `Football-Game-ScoreBoard-System` folder that appears <br/>
+> **STEP-2:**  enter the `helpUS-hospital-project` folder that appears <br/>
 > **STEP-3:**  open the folder you are in in a text editor <br/>
 > **STEP-4:**  open the folder with `cmd` or `Git Bash` and write `npm start` <br/>
 > **STEP-5:**  to download the project as `.zip`  [here](https://github.com/cavidsuleyman/Football-Game-ScoreBoard-System/archive/refs/heads/master.zip) click <br/>